Juniper/netconf-call-home/README.txt

 =======

-This implementation uses X.509-based SSH host-keys, as per the recommendation in draft-ietf-netconf-reverse-ssh.
+This implementation uses X.509-based SSH host-keys, as per the recommendation in draft-ietf-netconf-call-home.
 However, the only Java-based SSH library found supporting X.509 is a commercial product called "J2SSH Maverick".
 For testing purposes, you can get a free 6-week eval license from their site (the installation